 What H.R.
 6329 actually does.

-OMB gets 1 year to rewrite rules
+OMB gets one year to rewrite the rulebook

-Agencies get another 1 year to comply
+Agencies get a second year to fall in line

-No new money for implementation: $0 added
+No new money for any of it

 Who benefits from H.R.
 6329?